|Posted by Anna H. on May 22, 2015 at 10:20 PM|

 BTW: The term "Weeaboo" is overused typically by self-righteous, know-it-all, and unworldly ignorami.
 They don't understand anything about the Japanese language, culture, religions, animation, etc. I have a BA in Asian Studies.
 This CAN'T be said for most people, regardless if they are only casual Anime viewers, Anime Otakus, or Weeaboos.

 Japanese animation (Anime) is a very broad genre.
-The main sub-genres are Shojo, Shonen, Josei, Shonen Ai, and Seinen.
-Each sub-genre caters to certain genders, sexual orientations, and age groups.
+The main demographics are Shojo, Shonen, Josei, Shonen Ai, and Seinen.
+Each demographic caters to certain genders, sexual orientations, and age groups.

 Kodomo, which means "child" in Japanese is for children.
 Pokemon is a Kodomo Anime.